-- Coding is to translate a set of instructions that programmers asks them to do.
+Coding is translating a set of instructions that programmers asks them to do.
 Here, the programmers actually think and figure out a way to serve a specific purpose.
-Coders just carry out the orders and execute accordingly.
+Coders just carry out the orders and execute them accordingly.

-- A programmer sets the logic to figure out the means to serve any specific purpose.
-Be that a robot doing household work, or an app that coverts centimetres to millimetres.
+A programmer sets the logic to figure out the means to serve any specific purpose.
+Like a robot doing household work, or an app converts centimeters to millimeters.
 A coder, on the other hand, just executes the plan, like a waiter serves a delicious lobster to a guest, not knowing how to cook it.

 So, we believe we have managed to distinguish the confusion of where and how we should use the words.
 It is just a simple formula, to be honest, a programmer can be a coder, but a coder is not a programmer.